-Typical skin rashes usually go away without any long-term problems.
+Typical skin rashes most often go away without any long-term problems.
 A skin infection may develop if the affected areas are not kept clean.

-Wear protective clothing whenever possible when travelling through terrain which is known to harbor these plants.
-Do not touch or eat any plant with which you are not familiar.
+Wear protective clothing whenever possible when travelling through areas where these plants grow.
+DO NOT touch or eat any unfamiliar plant.
 Wash your hands after working in the garden or walking in the woods.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.